Aadhidharmar001/leetcode-solutions/README.md

 ⭐ Star this repository

+🗣️ Suggest improvements

-🧠 Suggest optimizations
+🧠 Share optimizations

-🗣️ Start discussions
+🐛 Report issues

-Every feedback helps me improve!
+Every bit of feedback helps me grow 🙌

 <div align="center">
-👤 Author
+👤 About Me

 Aadhidharmar T
 🎓 B.Tech – Artificial Intelligence & Data Science
 💻 Python | DSA | Machine Learning

-📍 Actively solving & contributing on LeetCode
+📍 Actively learning & contributing on LeetCode and GitHub

 </div>
+🌟 Thank You for Visiting!

+If this repository helps you even a little, don’t forget to ⭐ star it.
+Happy coding & keep learning! 😄💻🔥